Home

 Vigilant Catholics might recognize that Fr.
 Wegner’s false definition of Hope is substantially identical to the modernist New Saint Joseph First Communion Catechism ’s claim that we will all go to heaven.
 Here are this bad catechism’s words:

-Who could be surprised that the “new” SSPX sells8 this modernist catechism?9
+Who could be surprised that the “new” SSPX sells

 A vigilant Catholic sees immediately that the “new” SSPX gives a false explanation of the Virtue of Hope.
 St. Paul warned Catholics to “Work out your salvation with fear and trembling. ” Philippians, 2:12 (emphasis added).